 Berea College offers a BA in Peace and Social Justice Studies that is considered among the state’s best peace studies and conflict resolution degree programs.
-This undergraduate degree from Berea College includes coursework in peacebuilding, the voice of nonviolence, interracial and interpersonal communication, international policy, diversity & social justice, conflict & mediation, human rights, plus a capstone course and an internship, among others.
+This undergraduate degree from Berea College includes coursework in peacebuilding, the voice of nonviolence, interracial and interpersonal communication, international policy, diversity & social justice, conflict & mediation, and human rights, plus a capstone course and an internship.

 Berea College (Berea) is a private institution of higher learning that was founded in 1855.
-Berea College was founded by John Fee, and abolitionist in a one room schoolhouse.
+Berea College was founded by John Fee, an abolitionist in a one-room schoolhouse.
 More than 1,500 students attend classes offered by Berea College on the school’s 125+ acre campus or online.
-Kiplinger’s recognizes Berea College as a best value school.
+Kiplinger recognizes Berea College as the best value school.
 Berea College lays claim to being the first institution of higher learning located in the southern US to be racially integrated and coed.

 Degree: Peace and Social Justice Studies BA